illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 {% endhighlight %}

-The superblock is a block that all file systems have.
-It stores information like the size of the filesystem, the number of inodes and data blocks, and whether those data blocks are being used.
-Remember from class that inodes become free when their hard link count reaches zero, but data blocks need some kind of bitmap or sentinel to tell if they are being used. `data_map` is a variable-sized array that holds this information. **You don't need to worry about these abstractions, they are taken care of for you**.
+The superblock stores information like the size of the filesystem, the number of inodes and data blocks, and whether those data blocks are being used.
+Remember from class that inodes become free when their hard link count reaches zero, but data blocks need some kind of bitmap or sentinel to indicate if they are being used. `data_map` is a variable-sized array that holds this information. **You don't need to worry about these abstractions, they are taken care of for you**.

 ## Inodes